 2. This 3GPP positioning service with support from GNSS can determine the UE location with a certain accuracy level.

-3. When triggering the 3GPP positioning service, if the UE fails to obtain the location data within a time limit or the location data is not accurate enough, the UE can select different satellite networks or improve the accuracy of location data combining multiple networks.
+3. When triggering the 3GPP positioning service, if the UE fails to obtain the location data within a time limit or the location data is not accurate enough, the UE can select different satellite networks or improve the accuracy of location data by combining multiple networks.

-4. The UE location is used to provide the hybrid NTN and GNSS positioning service.
+4. The UE location is provided by the hybrid NTN and GNSS positioning service.

 5. The UE can report its UE location and positioning accuracy level.